History of Nicaragua (1979–1990): Council of National Reconstruction (1979–1980)

 The Sandinistas inherited a country in ruins with a debt of 1.6 billion dollars (US), an estimated 50,000 war dead, 600,000 homeless, and a devastated economic infrastructure.
 To begin the task of establishing a new government, they founded a Council (or junta) of National Reconstruction, made up of five appointed members.
-Three of the appointed members belonged to FSLN, which included – Sandinista militants Daniel Ortega, Moises Hassan, and novelist Sergio Ramírez (a member of Los Doce "the Twelve").
+Three of the appointed members belonged to FSLN, which included – Sandinista militants Daniel Ortega, Moisés Hassán, and novelist Sergio Ramírez (a member of Los Doce "the Twelve").
 Two opposition members, businessman Alfonso Robelo, and Violeta Barrios de Chamorro (the widow of Pedro Joaquín Chamorro), were also appointed.
 Only three votes were needed to pass law.

 The FSLN also established a Council of State, subordinate to the junta, which was composed of representative bodies.
 However, the Council of State only gave political parties twelve of forty-seven seats, the rest of the seats were given to Sandinista mass-organizations.
 Of the twelve seats reserved for political parties, only three were not allied to the FSLN.
 Due to the rules governing the Council of State, in 1980 both non-FSLN junta members resigned.
 Nevertheless, as of the 1982 State of Emergency, opposition parties were no longer given representation in the council.

 The preponderance of power also remained with the Sandinistas through their mass organizations, including the Sandinista Workers' Federation (Central Sandinista de Trabajadores), the Luisa Amanda Espinoza Nicaraguan Women's Association (Asociación de Mujeres Nicaragüenses Luisa Amanda Espinoza), the National Union of Farmers and Ranchers (Unión Nacional de Agricultores y Ganaderos), and most importantly the Sandinista Defense Committees (CDS).
 The Sandinista controlled mass organizations were extremely influential over civil society and saw their power and popularity peak in the mid-1980s.

 Sandinista period (1979 - 1990)

 As Nicaragua's government collapsed and the National Guard commanders escaped with Somoza, the U.S. first promised and then denied them exile in Miami.
 The rebels advanced on the capital victoriously.
-On July 19, 1979 a new government was proclaimed under a provisional junta headed by 35-year-old Daniel Ortega and including Violeta Chamorro, Pedro's widow.
+On July 19, 1979, a new government was proclaimed under a provisional junta headed by 35-year-old Daniel Ortega and including Violeta Chamorro, Pedro's widow.

 The United Nations estimated material damage from the revolutionary war to be US$480 million.
 The FSLN took over a nation plagued by malnutrition, disease, and pesticide contaminations.
 Lake Managua was considered dead because of decades of pesticide runoff, toxic chemical pollution from lakeside factories, and untreated sewage.
 Soil erosion and dust storms were also a problem in Nicaragua at the time due to deforestation.
 To tackle these crises, the FSLN founded the Nicaraguan Institute of Natural Resources and the Environment.